selfup/dom.events/_posts/2020-11-21-decrease-memory-using-structs-in-rust.md

 }
 ```

-Now you can inspect a _single_ `Apple` enum and have it be possibly 3 different colors as well as 3 different states of freshness, but it will always be one of the 6.
+A _single_ `Apple` now tells us both its color (3 options) and its freshness (2 options).
+It's always exactly one of the 6 combinations, and it's still 1 byte.

+> **Side note:** this only holds for C-style enums, where the variants don't carry any data.
+Once variants start holding values, the enum's size depends on what they hold.
+Here is a great rundown on Stack Overflow: [Enum Size Rundown](https://stackoverflow.com/a/45463142).
+A very useful function when optimizing is [std::mem::size_of](https://doc.rust-lang.org/std/mem/fn.size_of.html), which we'll use below.

-This is really fun for matching, especially with tuples!
+This is where enums get really fun: matching, especially on tuples.
+Let's make a `Carrot` the same way:

-***
-_Important side note:_

-_If you go beyond the C style enum and start storing more complex variants your enum size will vary._

-_Here is a great rundown on Stack Overflow: [Enum Size Rundown](https://stackoverflow.com/a/45463142)_

-_A very useful function when optimizing: [std::mem::size_of](https://doc.rust-lang.org/std/mem/fn.size_of.html)_

-***
-<em></em>

-Let's do something similar with a `Carrot`:

 ```rust
 #[derive(Debug, Copy, Clone)]